nspsck/RM67162_Micropython_QSPI/README.md

 [4]: https://img.shields.io/badge/-todo-blue

 ## Documentation
-In general, the screen starts at 0, and goes to 535 x 239, that's a total resolution of 536 x 240.
+In general, the screen starts at 0 and goes to 535 x 239, that's a total resolution of 536 x 240.
 All drawing functions should be called with this in mind.

 - `rm67162.COLOR`

-  This returns a predifined color that can be directly used for drawing.
+  This returns a predefined color that can be directly used for drawing.
 Available options are: BLACK, BLUE, RED, GREEN, CYAN, MAGENTA, YELLOW, WHITE

 - `init()`